← Back to Blog·Mar 16, 2026·9 min read

 Privacy is the foundation of both tools, but their approaches differ in implementation detail.

 Umami collects no personal data, uses no cookies, and generates no fingerprints.
-All data is anonymized at the point of collection.
-Because Umami is self-hosted by default, your data never leaves your infrastructure.
-This is the strongest possible privacy guarantee — you control the servers, the database, and the network.
+Because Umami is self-hosted by default,<strong>your data never leaves your infrastructure</strong>.

 Plausible also collects no personal data, uses no cookies, and generates no fingerprints.
-For the managed cloud service, all data is processed and stored on EU-based servers in Germany (Hetzner).
-This provides a clear, documented compliance story: your data stays in the EU, processed by an EU-registered company.
+For the managed cloud, all data is stored on <strong>EU-based servers in Germany</strong>(Hetzner).

-Privacy Verdict
+Verdict

 Both tools are excellent for privacy.
-Umami gives you maximum control — your data, your servers, your rules.
-Plausible gives you maximum convenience — EU hosting, documented compliance, and zero infrastructure management.
-If you need to demonstrate compliance to auditors or legal teams, Plausible's managed service provides a cleaner paper trail.
+Umami gives you<strong>maximum control</strong>— your data, your servers, your rules.
+Plausible gives you<strong>maximum convenience</strong>— EU hosting, documented compliance, and zero infrastructure management.
+If you need to demonstrate compliance to auditors, Plausible's managed service provides a cleaner paper trail.
 If you want absolute data sovereignty, self-hosted Umami is hard to beat.

 Dashboard and UX Comparison